A HUMBLE son of Australia’s outback wool industry is the nation’s top young broker for 2017.

 Mr Smith thanked the people who helped him along the way, including his wool classing teacher Des Humphrey and former Landmark wool account manager Phillip ‘Tigga’ Lipscombe at Walgett.

-He also thanked the team at Elders – northern zone wool manager Bruce McLeish, national wool selling centre manager Simon Hogan, showfloor manager Mal Nichols and trainee Sarah Ryan – and his family – parents Adrian and Ellen, and brother Mitch.
+He also thanked the team at Elders – northern zone wool manager Bruce McLeish, national wool selling centre manager Simon Hogan, showfloor manager Mal Nicholls and trainee Sarah Ryan – and his family – parents Adrian and Ellen, and brother Mitch.

 “We’re all in the family business together these days too and that’s where the passion for wool started for me and we’re still going there.